This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - large pitted green olives, like Cerignola

 The best part of this recipe is that it takes a few minutes, but tastes like it would have taken hours.
-Olive oil is the main ingredient and is flavored with garlic, citrus peel, bay leaves, and rosemary.
+Olive oil is the primary ingredient, flavored with garlic, citrus peel, bay leaves, and rosemary.

-Personally, I think this is best served with all the aromatics included for a rustic presentation that really shows what flavors to expect.
+Personally, I think this is best served with all the aromatics included, for a rustic presentation that really showcases the flavors to expect.

 Love a good charcuterie board?